- class Block(value)¶

 - Return type:

-- withMergeData(data: dict[str, bool | int | str] | str | ComponentData | Block) Block ¶
+- withMergeData(data: dict[str, bool | int | str] | str | ComponentData | Block) Block¶

 Return a new

-or string and will be parsed and/or converted as required.from mcpq import Block, NBT b = Block("acacia_stairs[facing=east,half=top]") newstairs = b.withMergeData({"waterlogged": True, "half": "bottom"}) # convert to component data newstairs = b.withMergeData("[waterlogged=true,half=bottom]") # parse string and use component data wb = Block("other_block[waterlogged=true,half=bottom]") newstairs = b.withMergeData(wb) # id of b + merge data of wb newstairs = b.withMergeData(wb.getData()) # merge data of wb nbt = NBT({"waterlogged": True, "half": "bottom"}) newstairs = b.withMergeData(nbt.asComponentData()) # convert nbt to component data print(newstairs) # in all 5 cases: # >>> 'acacia_stairs[facing="east",half="bottom",waterlogged=true]'
+Blockwith the id of this block but merge the givenComponentDataof the form[key1=value1,key2=value2]onto the one on this block.
+The given data may have the form of a dict,ComponentData,Blockor string and will be parsed and/or converted as required.from mcpq import Block, NBT b = Block("acacia_stairs[facing=east,half=top]") newstairs = b.withMergeData({"waterlogged": True, "half": "bottom"}) # convert to component data newstairs = b.withMergeData("[waterlogged=true,half=bottom]") # parse string and use component data wb = Block("other_block[waterlogged=true,half=bottom]") newstairs = b.withMergeData(wb) # id of b + merge data of wb newstairs = b.withMergeData(wb.getData()) # merge data of wb nbt = NBT({"waterlogged": True, "half": "bottom"}) newstairs = b.withMergeData(nbt.asComponentData()) # convert nbt to component data print(newstairs) # in all 5 cases: # >>> 'acacia_stairs[facing="east",half="bottom",waterlogged=true]'

 - Parameters: